 Step 7: Load Up Your New Medicine Cabinet DIY

 Reattach the door and it’s now ready for all your stuff to be placed on the shelves!

 In the picture below you can see the final outcome of the cabinet reflected in a vintage mirror we rescued from our own basement.

-By making a box to accommodate an old door, you too can add some personality into any bathroom space with a medicine cabinet.
+By making a box to accommodate an old door, add personality into any bathroom with a medicine cabinet!

-Intrigued by the crackle paint finish?
-Here’s one more medicine cabinet that’s been crackle painted.
+Intrigued by the crackle paint?
+Here’s one more medicine cabinet that has a crackle paint finish.
 But it’s not what you would expect!

-For more crafty ideas, check out my Craft Rehab category.
-Here’s a few craft projects you may have missed:
+For more crafty ideas, check out our Craft Rehab category.